We made these shamrock suncatchers to hang in the window! So pretty and an easy toddler craft for St. Patrick’s Day.

 Hold up in the light!
 Pretty!

-So, I quickly changed it to window decor for St. Patrick’s Day!
-All the better, light shines through it this way!
+So, I quickly changed it to a shamrock window craft for St. Patrick’s Day!
+All the better because the light shines through it this way!

 If you haven’t noticed yet – from the 11 Preschool Clean Ups… I always try to involve Henry in the cleanup after a project.
 To me, that just makes sense.